xqchen/Active-SVM-Feature-Selection/README.md

 Advantages of Our Methods
 ----------

-A key benefit of the active learning strategy is that a relatively small fraction of the data set is analyzed, so that the procedure can generate these gene sets while only computing across 200-300 cells.
-At each iteration, a set number of mis-classified cells (n=100) are selected but the total number of cells used does not increase in increments of 100, since some cells are repeatedly mis-classified and are thus repeatedly used for each iteration.
+A key benefit of the active learning strategy is that is fast.
+The first reason is that a relatively small fraction of the data set is analyzed, so that the procedure can generate these gene sets while only computing across a small subset of cells.
+The other reason is that the program implement it in parallel using parfor package.

 In addition to enabling classification of the cell-types in the data set, the ASFS gene sets provide a low-dimensional space in which to analyze the data.
 When we reduced our analysis to consider only the top 100 genes selected by the ASFS algorithm, we can generate a low-dimensional representations of the cell population (t-SNE) that preserve important structural features of the data including the distinct cell-type clusters.

 Result Figures